opensearch-project/documentation-website/_dashboards/visualize/tsvb.md

 5. In **Fields**, enter timestamp.
 6. In **Row** template, enter timestamp.

-The automatically updates to display your annotations, as shown in the following image.
+The visualization automatically updates to display your annotations, as shown in the following image.

   <img src="{{site.url}}{{site.baseurl}}images/dashboards/tsvb-with-annotations.png" alt="TSVB visualization with annotations" width="700"/>